 Nowadays, the vendors provide a voluntary warranty guaranteeing their products’ fitness and quality to curtail the applicability of the principle of caveat emptor.
 They attract more customers, ensuring their quality and satisfying them through warranty.
 If we compare the rights conferred upon the buyer in Common Law and Islamic Law, both laws aim to protect the buyer’s rights in case of any defect in the purchased goods but with some exceptions.
 In Common Law and Islamic Law, the principle is used for the benefit of the vendee; it is used as Caveat Emptor (Let the buyer beware) in Common Law; however, in Islamic Law, the term Khiyar al aib (Option of defect) used to protect the buyers in commercial transactions.
 The general rule is that the vendee should be allowed to satisfy himself about the quality and fitness of anything that he intends to buy.
 Similarly, the doctrine of the option of defect in Islamic law gives the vendee option to rescind the sale agreement, if he finds any defect in the goods he purchased, due to that defect the market value of that good decreases, he can cancel the sale agreement even after the conclusion of such agreement, but in case if he has purchased the goods after knowing the defect and inspection of the goods.
 Afterward, he discovers any defect, and the option to rescind the agreement does not remain with him.
 Islamic Law is different from the Common Law doctrine of caveat emptor.
 Islamic teachings always discourage the seller from taking advantage of the stupidity and simplicity of the buyer.
 The seller has more understanding and knowledge of the goods he has; he should be faithful while selling anything to the buyer.
 He should specifically mention the defects and shortcomings in the goods to the buyer and avoid fraud with him.
 The Holy Prophet (PBUH) was against fraudulent transactions.
 Deception is not allowed in Islamic teachings.

 In common law, the seller is not bound to disclose all the defects in the goods unless the buyer does not inquire about the defects.
 If the seller gives full opportunity to the buyer and gives the option of inspection of the goods at the time of sale contract, and the buyer, after inspecting goods, finds it fit and purchases it, then the seller would not be held liable for any future defect in the goods, because the buyer had already exercised his right to inspection of the goods and bought it after getting satisfied.
 It also allows imposing stipulations in sale transactions like the option of three or seven days to any party to rescind or annul the contract if it finds any defect that was not apparent to both parties at the time of sale transaction.
-The buyer can cancel the contract, and the principle of khiyar al aib will apply here.
+The buyer can cancel the contract by necessary legal steps, and the principle of khiyar al aib will apply here.
 The modern era has minimized the applicability of the principle of caveat emptor to protect the consumers’ rights because the principle was originated at that time when the goods used to be sold in market and buyer had the opportunity to inspect the quality of the goods, whereas, in this era, the sale transactions mostly happen on online platforms where the buyers do not get chance to inspect the product personally, so there is less option to the buyers to discover any defect at the time of purchasing of such goods.
 However, he can rely on the description, brand name, and logo of the products only.
 In some instances, they can replace the defective goods delivered to them by the seller by following specific procedures.
 Summarizing both Common Law and Islamic Law, we conclude that both doctrines protect buyers’ rights and strive to reduce the practice of fraudulent transactions.